Peter John Calderon

-Peter John Durano Calderon (born March 27, 1961) is a Filipino politician and lawyer serving as the representative for the 7th district of Cebu since 2016.
+Peter John Durano Calderon (born March 27, 1961) is a Filipino politician and lawyer who served as the representative for the 7th district of Cebu from 2016 to 2025.
 He served as mayor of Samboan, Cebu from 2001 to 2007 and as member of the Cebu Provincial Board representing the 2nd district from 2007 to 2016.

 Education

 Calderon earned his bachelor's degree in business economics and in laws at University of the Philippines Diliman.
 He then took up his master's in business management in University of the Philippines Cebu.

 He placed 11th in the 1988 Philippine Bar Examination.
 He went on to complete the Program of Instructions for Lawyers at Harvard Law School in Massachusetts, United States in 1997.

 Political career

 Mayor of Samboan (2001–2007)

 Calderon started his political career by serving as mayor of Samboan for two consecutive terms from 2001 to 2007.

 Cebu Provincial Board (2007–2016)

 Calderon ran for board member of Cebu's 2nd district in the 2007 elections and went on to be re-elected for three consecutive terms serving until 2016.